irunkel/HopfAlgebras/README.md

 `AntipodeUnique`: The theorem that the antipode of `H` is unique.
 The proof is that the antipode is the inverse to the identity in the convolution algebra, and hence unique.

+## AntipodeAntihom.lean

-*Work in progress.* The antipode is an algebra and coalgebra antihomomorphism.
-This is established by the theorems `Antipode_mul`, `Antipode_unit`, `Antipode_comul`, `Antipode_counit`.
+The antipode is an algebra and coalgebra antihomomorphism.

+**Work in progress.**

+*Status:* I wanted to do this by translating a string diagram computation with the perspective of having this work the same way in braided categories.
+However, this has hit a bit of a roadblock.
+For the unit and counit there are the theorems `Antipode_unit` and `Antipode_counit` whose proofs are terribly long calc chains which just shuffle coherence isos around.
+This is somewhat terrifying as the usual book proof is half a line ("This easily follows from ...").

+For `Antipode_mul` I have tried to map out the calculation by string diagrams on paper, and I can see that this will work in principle, but it will be *long*.
+For `Antipode_comul` on can then just flip diagrams, but that will not make it shorter.

-TODOs: Many proofs are by terribly long calc chains which just shuffle coherence isos around, maybe the `coherence` tactic in the category theory framework can be used on this in some way?
+TODOs: Find a more efficient way to do this.
+Maybe the `coherence` tactic in the category theory framework can be used  in some way?

 ## Further things to try